-Hospitals and the pharmaceutical industry make up twothirds of healthcare's carbon footprint
+Hospitals and the pharmaceutical industry make up two-thirds of healthcare's carbon footprint of waste, ending in landfills and adding to the carbon emissions in the atmosphere.

 90% of healthcare's carbon footprint stems from indirect CO2 emissions from purchases between multiple economic sectors that feed into the sector.